 Community Voices: Poets Speak – Closing Reception

-In this weekly summer series, eight Bay Area poets share new poems created in response to the current exhibitions.
+In this weekly series, seven Bay Area poets share new poems created in response to the current exhibitions.
 They will also describe the processes they employ in writing ekphrastic work.
-Come and see, come and listen, come and experience the art that moves your spirit to consider power and liberation.
+Come and listen, and experience art that moves your spirit to consider power and liberation.

-These readings and discussions culminate tonight in the MoAD Salon with an evening of wine and performance by the participating poets.
+These readings and discussions culminate tonight in the MoAD Salon with an evening of performances by the participating poets.

 The exhibitions on view are Amoako Boafo: Soul of Black Folks and Billie Zangewa: Thread for a Web Begun.

 Siara Edmond Is a 2019, 2020 and 2021 Oakland Youth Poet Laureate Finalist.
 Before the pandemic, she did a lot of volunteering with the homeless.
 She is 17 and going into her senior year at Skyline High School where she plays the trumpet in the jazz band.
 She’s performed at the Laurel Street Fair, the De Young museum, and Chapter 510.
 When not writing she enjoys biking and socially distancing in Barnes and Noble.

 Meilan Carter-Gilkey is a writer-in-progress.
 Her work has appeared in Huffington Post, mater mea, Mutha Magazine, The Tishman Review and the anthologies “All the Women in My Family Sing” and “Who’s Your Mama?: The Voices of Unsung Women and Mothers” and elsewhere.
 In 2015, she won a James D. Phelan Literary Award.
 Meilan is a two time Voices of Our Nation Alum and she holds a MFA in Creative Writing from Mills College.
 Currently, she is working on a family memoir.
 Meilan lives in the Bay Area with her family.